vicariousdrama/dnd/5e_Jaxxen_Tiefling_Warlock/session_04.md

 1 Girl 1: 1
 2 Girl 2: 4
 3 Jaxxen: 6

+_Jaxxen_

 Jaxxen leaves the table, goes to other bar, and continues around to see how the guards take people.
 Bartender, asks how can i help.
 I get an ale and ask if theres been any problem.
 Bartender warns about a man in brown robes, to watch him hes dangerous, killed someone.
 I thank him for his warning.
 I check around and see the stairs, its VIP access.
 Jaxxen tries to get through, and claims his name but the guy doesnt recognize and turns me away..
 I listen a bit and realize.
 I go to the other guard and cnvince him I'm Gerico on the list, but he only sees Geico.

 Jaxxen convinces thats his name and its spelled wrong.
 Jaxxen heads up the steps.
 Comes to a door.
 Another guard welcoming me in.
 Inside this room is mirror image of bottom facing opposite direction. stage on opposite end. floor is carpet. real pretty designs. more up class. more pleasant.
 Jaxxen mingles about to overhear any interesting conversations.. hear some wealthy people, could be nobles, jewelry attire and clothes well off.
 Within earshot hear there has been an uprising at the inner city.
 As time goes on, hear about..used to be no king, was a free city. someone stepped in proclaimed themself as king with small army to be in such position. one of the nobles said one of them fucking casket nails killed him. next thing you kow they were dragging him through the streets with 23 arrows in his body and someone put a tattoo on his forehead of casket nails. talking about doing away with the entry tax.

+_Matheris and Jinxia_

-Matheris and Jinxia... cells are adjacent to the other one with the murderer.
+Cells are adjacent to the other one with the murderer.
 Matheris tries starting a dice game.
 The guy will play for silver.
 Otto says sure, why not.
 Old man sits down

 They gamble amongst themselves for a bit.
 Guards come in and throw someone else in the cell.
 They have his arms tied behind his back, and they tie him to the bars.
 Hes banging his head on the bars.
 Very violent.
 Guards leave.
 Jinxia hides behind Matheris tries talking to him.
 ONe of the hands gets lose, and hooded robed figure behind him smiling.
 Big guy could be getting loose.
 Matheris attempts to persuade him but fails.
 Jinxia hiding behind Matheris with daggers ready if needed.
 Matheris asks him to please calm down.
 Guy breaks free and lunges toward Matheris.
 Matheris misses.
 Guy hits Matheris for 3.
 Jinxia goes to stab him in the back with a dagger.
 The guy gets her and throws her against the cell bars for 4 damage.
 Sword in back.
 Matheris misses.
 Guy hits Jinxia for 4 damage.
 Jinxia tries to attack and hits for 5.
 Matheris tries to put him in a choke hold.
 The guy isnt able to pull away.
 Jinxia will try to stab him.
 The guy is still fighting. pushes body weight tries to push away, major fail and still in choke hold, prone position.
 Jinxia kills him.
 Matheris heals Jinxia a bit.
 Hooded figure in next cell says "bravo .. bravo"..
 Matheris: Thank you i think.
 Guy has partial mix match, some plate, some studded leather, screwed up stuff.

+_Jaxxen_
 Jaxxen is curious...
 Calls the wait staff over to top up this groups glasses.
 Introduces himself as Gerico.
 And then says I couldnt help but overhear your discussions into the Casket Nails and the deposed king.
 The Casket Nails sounds like quite a strong group of people wouldnt you say?

-Gwinn: Thanks for the drinks. ... its been an interesting time in the inner city
+Gwinn: "Thanks for the drinks. ... its been an interesting time in the inner city"

+Jaxxen asks some more questsions

-1. Why won't the city guards expel them?
+1. "Why won't the city guards expel them?"

-Most people around say its the most dangerous guild of nostr, an assassin guild, very dangerous, they have no mercy
+Gwinn: "Most people around say its the most dangerous guild of nostr, an assassin guild, very dangerous, they have no mercy"

-2. Have you ever seen any of them yourself? we thought we were going to be able to capture one but they killed him before hand. they killed their own person so they wouldnt be ratted out.
+2. "Have you ever seen any of them yourself?"

+Gwinn: "We thought we were going to be able to capture one but they killed him before hand. they killed their own person so they wouldnt be ratted out.
 They are called the casket nails.
-THey all have a tatoo somewhere on their body of nails. like three nails somewhere.
-They killed the temporary king.
-Nostr is so big and powerful it
+They all have a tatoo somewhere on their body of nails. like three nails somewhere.
+They killed the temporary king. "

-3. Heard of any other groups like them?
+3. "Heard of any other groups like them?"

-There are other guilds.
+Gwinn: "There are other guilds.
 I dont know there names.
 Thieves are thieves.
-Wish there were none but the city brings all sorts.
+Wish there were none but the city brings all sorts."

-4. What brings you... to the Drunken Goblin Tavern we like to get out and mingle a little bit. there's several pretty half elf girls in a seated circular booth. drinking fine fluted glasses. we like to have a little fun here.
+4. "What brings you... to the Drunken Goblin Tavern?"

+Gwinn: "We like to get out and mingle a little bit. "

+There's several pretty half elf girls in a seated circular booth. drinking fine fluted glasses.

+Gwinn: We like to have a little fun here."

-5. where else would you hang out then i tell the stories of the spiders encountered. the girls and the well off guys are enthralled with the story. would be terrifying.
+5. "Where else would you hang out then?"

+Jaxxen tells the stories of the spiders encountered.
+The girls and the well off guys are enthralled with the story. would be terrifying.
 I bet bards would tell tales of it.

-They mention Damus here is an exceptional bard playing and singing great with magical effects Jaxxen indicates that its interesting to see what the commoners downstairs are doing from time to time but ruckus conversation indicates there is another way in that is calmer.
+They mention Damus here is an exceptional bard playing and singing great with magical effects

+Jaxxen indicates that its interesting to see what the commoners downstairs are doing from time to time but ruckus

+The conversation indicates there is another way in that is calmer.
 They are drinking expensive wine.
 Each round its 6 gp.
 They are a little inebriated as well.

 After more hours of talking they live in inner city and have political discussions. it has its own wall, they talk of things and there have been a  number of incidents in certain parts of town and sewers have been dangerous.
 One of it says "i better call it a night" and the girl that was with him gets up.
 They go towards the stairwell, but instead go to mirror that is a revolving door.
-They push on edge of mirror. it rotates 360 degrees. they are on the other side.
+They push on edge of mirror. it rotates 360 degrees.
+They are on the other side.

 Jaxxen then tells the group that he needs to leave and enters the mirror.
 Theres a passage down to the back on a spiral down, and up to the top.
 Jaxxen takes spiral stairs down, ornate decorative carpet stairs.
-On grond level.
+On ground level.
 What appars to be a door.
 Theres another guard down here.
 Hes not concerned about me.
 Hes tired.
-I go through the door to the outside. its an alleyway, behind me looks like there isn't even a door here at all.
+Jaxxen goes through the door to the outside.
+Its an alleyway, behind me looks like there isn't even a door here at all.
 On distance both sides of alley there are guards.
-I see the guy that left straight ahead about 50 feet with his lady.
+Jaxxen sees the guy that left straight ahead about 50 feet with his lady.
 He has a guard with him.
-I dont see a door where i came from. its a secret entrance.
+Jaxxen doesnt see the door he came out of, its like a secret entrance.
 Walk down alley toward front of building.
 Alleys are clean.
 Hear music from the building.
 I get to the front of the place.
 Guard looks at me, walks towards me.
 Jaxxen heads towards the direction guard was pointing to where the wealthy man went.
 Narrow alley.
 It comes to a nice pretty door.
 Very ornate iron handle.
 Pretty statues.
 Back of a building.
-I try to open the door.
+Jaxxen tries to open the door.
 It opens to a building thats fairly empty.
 Velvet curtains on front are closed.
 Walk around small wall that says Closed on front door.
 One room small building.
 Looking outside see someone hanging around on outside of door.
 Doesnt look armed.
 Maybe trying to blend in.
 Jaxxen periodically checking what the guy does.
-Then I hear door from back door open up.
+Then Jaxxen hears the back door open up.
 Another couple approaching.
-I show the gentlemen out there.
+Jaxxen shows them the gentlemen out there.
 Ask what hes doing there.
 They indicate hes friendly.
-I say I must have had too much tonight.
+Jaxxen says he must have had too much tonight.
 They open the door.
 He greets them.
-I step outside and am greeted. we have conversation and i depart.
-Head on street to the left and another left to main road of Drunken Goblin.
+Jaxxen steps outside and is greeted.
+After a brief conversation, departs and heads on street to the left and another left to main road of Drunken Goblin.
 Pass the guards that seen on alleyway on left of building.
 Jaxxen heads back to the inn.
 Talks to Hereist and describes what happened with Matheris and Jinxia.
 Hereist and Jaxxen heads back to DGT.
-We're in line.
-Its shorter line, 230 in the morning.
-Louder than ever.
+They get in line and its shortern now, about 2:30 in the morning but louder than ever.
 Guards dont take any crap.
 Most checked over and pay their gold and get in.
 Hereist and Jaxxen get entry to DGT.
 Magical effects from the bards and all playing in synch and everything. tons of beautiful and ugly women.
 Jaxxen shows Hereist where the dice table was and we end up talking to some guards to try to find out where they  take people.

+_Matheris and Jinxia_

 Matheris does short rest with Jinxia and he does his bardic stuff to improve healing as well.

 Guards open up and bring in some dwarves.
 See the guy dead and asks what happened.
 Matheris says the guy attacked him and they had to defend themselves.
 Matheris pleas and asks if can get out of here.
 Dwarf face all bloodied.
 Guard punches him in face and he gets knocked unconscious.
 Then locks the cell.
 Guards slam the main door and leave.
 Other guy in cell fighting two drunk dwarves.
 Jinxia looks over knocked out dwarves possessions.

 Matheris takes off his belt to try to wrap around a dwarf if comes over.
 Fails.

 Hooded robe guy stabs dwarves.
 Hes getting bloodied.

 Jinxia finds small hammer like a jewelers hammer, 3gp, 11sp.
 Ornate hammer.
 Kind of fancy.
 Shows to Matheris.
 He doesnt know and Jinxia puts it back.
 THey look at the hooded cloaked frenemy.

-He stabs another dwarf.
+Hooded robe guy stabs another dwarf.
 Bloodied and killed em both.

-M: What brings you to this tavern?
+- Matheris: What brings you to this tavern?
-Hooded: to relax and unwind
-been trying to get to the second floor, dont know how. and i know theres' a third floor.
+-- Hooded guy: To relax and unwind.
+Been trying to get to the second floor, dont know how. and i know theres' a third floor.
-M: what do yu do for a living
+- Matheris: What do yu do for a living?
-Hooded: nothin really. just a drifter.
+-- Hooded guy: nothin really. just a drifter.
-M: fair enough, me too, traveler and seeker of tales They wish they could get out
+- Matheris: Fair enough, me too, traveler and seeker of tales

+They wish they could get out.
 Jinxia begins picking the lock. fails.
 Hooded character asks if he can try.
-Jinxia worried she'll be double crossed, but hte man promises.
+Jinxia worried she'll be double crossed, but the man promises.
 Hooded guy gets it unlocked on his.
 Opens it.
 Starts to walk out and plans to walk out and leave them there.
 He smiles and comes back.
 He saw the keys somewhere.
 He cant find and tries to pick their lock and is successful.
 He asks Jinxia if she would be willing to sell her tools.
 Had his taken away earlier.
 Jinxia hesitates and says they were given to her by her mother.
 Hooded guy doesnt have enough to buy.
 Jinxia asks his name.
 He doesnt usually doesnt give it out.
 He says its Mercan.
 Asks where they could find him again if find some work or interesting situations.
 He mentions a place down at the harbor.
 Theres a place down at the harbor.
 Help one of the the harbor masters.. do some work there.
-Look for common little red dragon inn can find me sometimes if im not here at the drunken goblin.
+Look for common Little Red Dragon Inn can find me sometimes if im not here at the Drunken Goblin.

-Matheris ... despite killin someone they let you back in eh?
+- Matheris:  despite killin someone they let you back in eh?
-Mercan: yeah.. i dont think we'll ahve any trouble.
+-- Mercan: yeah.. i dont think we'll ahve any trouble.

 He takes his hooded robe off completely, throws to the side.
 I cant be in black robes i'll be picked off easily.

-Matheris: Think they'll even notice we're gone?
+- Matheris: Think they'll even notice we're gone?

 Matheris walks over and shuts cell doors.

-Mercan: Im gonna get out of here. if they catch me im a dead man.
+- Mercan: Im gonna get out of here. if they catch me im a dead man.

 He exits, and tries to blend in and shift around dodging guards.
 Then he has a red cape on that he swiped.
 Then hes blending in even more. and hes off in the distance.

 Matheris and Jinxia slip out as well trying to blend in.
 Going to just act like a drunken fellow.
 Back at stage he sees a bard going up stage with his instrument and looks at Matheris asking if playing tonight.
 Matheris says he needs better attire for a performance.
 He gets a change of clothes back there.
 Finds some decorative pants, matching shirt.
 Have to leave armor sitting somewhere.

+_Jaxxen and Hereist_

 Jaxxen and Herist talk to the guards to find out where they throw people in the back that are problematic.
 Then head up towards the stage area.
 See skinny old man we know with a walking stick.
 See Otto.
 I rush with Hereist over towards Otto.
 Otto was fixin to go up the steps to the 2nd floor.
 Jaxxen motions to Otto, Hey how are you.
 Jaxxen whispers to Otto that we're looking for Matheris and Jinxia in holding cells.
 Otto tells us about Jinix and matheris able to escape and Otto going to head to the 2nd floor.
 Jaxxen says he wants to get reunited with Matheris and Jinxia and says that hes been to the second floor as well.
 Then the curtains rise and next set is setting up and Matheris is there.
 Otto points them out and Jaxxen in complete shock.

 Otto heads back to second floor and jaxxen watches Matheris

 Otto heads to guard talks a bit and heads up stairs.